“The Microbes and Social Equity Speaker Series”

 Organizer: Dr. Suzanne Ishaq, Assistant Professor of Animal and Veterinary Sciences, Affiliate Faculty of University of Maine Medicine. email@example.com

-Hosting Organization: University of Maine Institute of Medicine
+Hosting Organization: MSE and the University of Maine Institute of Medicine

 Microorganisms are critical to many aspects of biological life, including human health.
 The human body is a veritable universe for microorganisms: some pass through but once, some are frequent tourists, and some spend their entire existence in the confines of our body tissues.
 The collective microbial community, our microbiome, can be impacted by the details of our lifestyle, including diet, hygiene, health status, and more, but many are driven by social, economic, medical, or political constraints that restrict available choices that may impact our health.